-The Flash returned to the T-jet after making a sweep of the area in which they had landed in sunny Puerto Verde.
+The Flash returned to the T-Jet after making a sweep of the area in which they had landed in sunny Puerto Verde.

-“I can’t get used to being so slow.
-When I was a kid, I could have hopped across the isle and back by now.
-Maybe I should use my lottery wealth to place an ad for a designated runner,” he joked, referring to the money he had recently won in a lottery.
+“I can’t get used to being so slow,” he said.
+“When I was a kid, I could have hopped across the island and back by now.
+Maybe I should use my lottery wealth to place an ad for a designated runner,” he joked, referring to the fact that he had recently won a fortune by playing the lottery.

 Donna Troy caressed his cheek.
 “Listen, I hate to earn my reputation for being a real Mary Tyler Moore or Marlo Thomas type, but let’s look on the bright side here.
 At least you were cured of the disease that was damaging your health each time you ran.”